US 'approved strikes on Iran,' then suddenly called them off | DW | 21.06.2019

 Pelosi: 'No appetite for war'

-Democrats also urged the president to de-escalate the situation, though it is unclear if deliberations at the meeting had any effect on the alleged decision for missiles to stand down.
+On Friday, Democrats urged the president to de-escalate the situation.
+It is unclear if deliberations at the meeting had any effect on the alleged decision for missiles to stand down.

 Pelosi publicly urged a "strategic, smart" response, in coordination with US allies.
 She added that the American people have "no appetite" for a war with Iran.